 - Securicare - Violence in the Workplace Legal Guidelines on the Use of Restraint. - DfEE Circular number 10/98 Section 550A of the Education Act 1996: The Use of Force to Control and Restrain Pupils. - DfES Guidance on the Use of Restrictive Physical Intervention for Staff Working with Children and Adults who Display Extreme Behaviour in Association with Learning Disability and / or Autistic Spectrum Disorders.
 July 2002.

 References

 - Child Protection policy

 - Race and Equality Policy

 - ICT policy

 - Staff Handbook

 - Code of Conduct

-- Manual handling policy

-- NYCC Guidance for Safer Working Practice

-- NYCC Health and Safety Violence and Aggression arrangements

 Appendices